Tent Camping

 Howling Moon Commanche

-In our arsenal we have the Howling Moon Commanche camping tent which is canvas on thick aluminum poles.
-This camping tent is massive.
-It is said to sleep 6, but I am pretty confident that you could fit two more comfortably and still have room for your belongings.
-The tent is divided into three rooms: 2 bedrooms and a main room.
+In our arsenal is a 6-person canvas Howling Moon Commanche camping tent.
+This tent is massive, and I am confident you could fit two more comfortably and still have room for your belongings.
+The tent is separated into three rooms: 2 bedrooms and a main room.
 Each room has two sets of screened windows.

-It comes with a fly (a piece of material that goes over the tent to shelter it from rain) large enough to double as a front awning.
-Being a canvas tent, it is extremely breathable which is the hallmark of canvas.
-It’s also water resistant (not proof as it always leaks a little), That “resistance” however only comes as long as you remember to reapply waterproofing every year or two.
+The tent comes with a fly, which is a piece of material that goes over the tent to shelter it from rain.
+The fly is large enough to double as a front awning.
+Being a canvas tent, it is breathable, which is the hallmark of canvas.
+It’s also water resistant (not proof, as it leaks a little).
+That ‘resistance’ only comes as long as you remember to reapply waterproofing every year or two.
 Canvas requires a lot more care and maintenance and is not for everyone.

-The tent needs to be transported by a large vehicle as it does not fit into a small car.
-It is also extremely heavy and takes quite a bit of time to put together.
+Unfortunately, this tent has to be transported by a large vehicle as it does not fit into a small car.
+It is extremely heavy and takes a long time to set up.
 It renders the tent too cumbersome for general tent camping.
-Based on size and difficulty alone, this tent is perfect for the backyard, a hunt camp or any sort of situation where it will see use over at least a week.
+Based on size and difficulty alone, this tent is perfect for the backyard, a hunting camp or a situation where it will see use over at least a week.
 Otherwise, it’s not worth the effort.

 Canadian Military Crew Tent – 4 Person